c2m2-asia/kathmandu/_dives/2021-05-13-business-needs.md

 {% maincolumn 'assets/img/tables/ClosedBusinesses.png' "" %}

-With the country being closed to tourists for more than a year{%sidenote 'himal-article' 'Link to an article by Himal'%}, small to medium-sized businesses{%sidenote 'mostly_small_med_biz' 'Most of the respondents in our survey were small and medium-sized businesses' %} (based on staff size) operating in the travel or accommodation segment were among the worst hit.
+With the country being closed to tourists for more than a year{%sidenote 'himal-article' '<a href="https://www.himalmag.com/silent-squares-kathmandu-photo-essay-2020/" target = "_blank"> Silent squares </a>, Giacomo D’orlando, Himal Southasian, April 2020 '%}, small to medium-sized businesses{%sidenote 'mostly_small_med_biz' 'Most of the respondents in our survey were small and medium-sized businesses' %} (based on staff size) operating in the travel or accommodation segment were among the worst hit.

 What’s worse is the fact that 66% (nearly 2 out of every 3) businesses that closed had been in operation for at last 6 years or more.
 They had survived the 2015 earthquake, even the economic blockade that followed.
 They couldn’t, however, survive the pandemic.